raincuhh/NovelView/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-\* Currently, dockerfiles for setting up local development has not been setup, will do so soon.
+\* Currently, dockerfiles for setting up local development has not been setup.

 ## License